Judge rejects Zooey Zephyr bid to return to Montana House

 She's since been working from a bench in a hallway and, when that's been occupied, at a statehouse snack bar.

-The actions taken against Zephyr have propelled her into political prominence and made her part of broader conversations about the muffling of dissent in statehouses.
+The actions taken against Zephyr have propelled her into political prominence and made her part of broader conversations about who gets to speak in statehouses.
 But in Montana, Republicans hope to capitalize on her high profile by painting Democrats as a party of extremists headed into the next election.

-The lawsuit seeking to reverse her punishment was filed by attorneys working for the Montana ACLU.
+The lawsuit seeking to reverse her punishment was filed by attorneys working with the Montana ACLU.
 It named House Speaker Matt Regier and Sergeant-at-Arms Brad Murfitt as defendants.

 Regier said in a statement that the court recognized “that the judicial branch has no power to revise or overrule the power expressly held by the Montana State Legislature.”